 Let's give him credit for going down there.

-Uh But he was asked to put I think we have the video somewhere.
+But he was asked to put, I think we have the video somewhere, put the bucket in the back of a pickup.

-Mr. President put this in the pickup.
+Mr. President, put this in the pickup.

 So where do you put that?

-You just right back.
+You just write back.

 Put it back in the bed.

-In the cabin, why?
+In the cab.

 What does it have to do with anything?

-So we'll show the video of exhibition.
+So we'll show the video of exit.

-We'll get the video.
+Look at the video.

-Yeah, yeah, I guess.
+Yeah, yeah, I got you.

 It's better when you see it.